How to Make Beautiful After Christmas Winter Mantel Decor

 For a more simple way, you could mix in some neutral colors with florals.
 At the same time, a few family pictures in simple brass frames could be easily showcased.

-For holiday touches, try adding the following:
+For holiday touches and seasonal decorating, try adding the following decor accessories:

 Thanksgiving: Add dried gourds or velvet pumpkins